-The second best solution for a forum and is a good alternative to vBulletin is Discourse.
+The second-best solution for a forum and is an excellent alternative to vBulletin is Discourse.
 Discourse is not a PHP based and is a Ruby-on-Rails based solution.

 Discourse has some cool features to go along with stable software.
 SitePoint has moved over from vBulletin to Discourse and if your host support Ruby on Rails, you can opt for Discourse.

 PhpBB is the oldest forum solution as far as I can remember.
 Was available even when I started using vBulletin and chose vBulletin over phpBB.
 If you are looking for a free PHP based forum solution phpBB is the right one.

 The only concern that I see now with phpBB3 is for many years very little has been added in phpBB.

 If you are looking for software that looks similar to vBulletin and is open source and free, MyBB is an excellent vBulletin alternative for you.
 More actively developed, unlike phpBB which has been stuck at phpBB3 for quite some time now.

 If you are using WordPress and needs a well-integrated forum, BBPress makes sense but not otherwise.

 There are very few large forums using BBPress, and even the top 100 list of BBPress forums hasn’t been updated since October 2010.

 SMF or Simple Machine Forums is yet another open-source PHP based forum solution similar to phpBB and is a good vBulletin alternative.
 Is lightweight and faster (at least that is what I found and have not tested it myself).

 Few forums in the past started with SMF and moved over to vBulletin 3.x and found vBulletin was quite slow when compared to SMF back then.

-Invision power board had a golden opportunity to provide a good alternative to vBulletin 4.x CMS and to vBulletin blog because they had the products ready but I think the development of IPB hasn’t come along and so they have missed the train now.
+Invision power board had a golden opportunity to provide an excellent alternative to vBulletin 4.x CMS and vBulletin blog because they had the products ready, but I think the development of IPB hasn’t come along and so they have missed the train now.

 To Develop an addon in IPB is a pain which makes it not so obvious choice among developers community to be a choice of vBulletin alternatives to their clients.